BlockTypers/Pockets/README.md

-# ExampleBlockTyperPlugin
+# Pockets
-Bukkit/Spigot plugin which uses the BlockTyperPlugin framework for logging and recipe creation.
+Bukkit/Spigot plugin for Minecraft for adding pockets to items.